-Drawing some inspiration from some other great blogs recently, like Give Me Back My Five Bucks and Million Dollar Journey, I wanted to ask you – what did you do with your tax refund this year?
+Drawing some inspiration from some other great blogs and articles recently, I wanted to ask you – what did you do with your tax refund this year?
 Did you spend it wisely?

 1. Reinvest in your RRSP